codex-storage/codex-research/design/marketplace.md

 Dispersal
 ---------

+Here we propose an an alternative way to select hosts for slots that is a variant of the "first come, first serve" approach that we described earlier.
+It intends to alleviate these problems:

+  1. a single host can fill all slots in a contract
+  2. a small group of powerful hosts is able to fill most slots in the network
+  3. resources are wasted when many hosts try to fill the same slot

 For a client it is beneficial when their content is stored on as many different hosts as possible, to guard against host failures.
 Should a single host fill all slots in the contract, then the failure of this single host could mean that the content is lost.

 On a network level, we also want to avoid that a few large players are able to fill most contract slots, which would mean that the network becomes fairly centralized.

+When too many nodes compete for a slot in a contract, and only one is selected, then this leads to wasted resources in the network.
+Wasted resources ultimately lead to a higher cost of storage.

-Therefore each contract includes a dispersal parameter that helps spread content over many hosts and avoid centralization in the network.
+To alleviate these problems, we introduce a dispersal parameter in the storage contract.
 The dispersal parameter allows a client to choose the amount of spreading within the network.
 When a slot becomes empty then only a small amount of hosts in the network are allowed to fill the slot.
 Over time, more and more hosts will be allowed to fill a slot.
 Each slot starts with a different set of allowed hosts.

 The speed at which new hosts are included is chosen by the client.
 When the client choses a high speed, then very quickly every host in the network will be